chicagoruby/video_procedure/README.markdown

 ### Equipment List

-* 	Mac with BoinxTV 1.5.
+* 	Mac w/ dedicated video card.
-	Dedicated video card w/ large display highly recommended.
+*		BoinxTV 1.6.x
 * 	Firewire video camera.
 * 	Lapel mic and wireless receiver.
-* 	VGA2USB device (optional).
+* 	VGA2USB for capturing slide output.
-* 	Headphones for monitoring audio output.
+* 	Headphones for monitoring audio output (optional).
 * 	External hard drive for storing video (optional).

 ## BoinxTV Setup

-Begin by opening the ChicagoRuby.tvshow file in BoinxTV.
-You can optionally copy this file to ~/Library/Application Support/Boinx/BoinxTV/Templates so that it appears in the template chooser.
+Move the ChicagoRuby-NTSC.tvshow file to ~/Library/Application Support/Boinx/BoinxTV/Templates so that it appears in the template chooser.
 Complete the following steps to prepare BoinxTV for recording:

 1. Save the template file using the ChicagoRuby-YYYYMMDD.tvshow naming convention.
-2. Open the Sources pane and set proper input sources as follows:
+2. Open the Sources pane (bottom left corner of Boinx) and set proper input sources as follows:
 	1. Camera & Speaker Mic: Firewire camera for video device, Lapel mic for audio device. *(1)*
 	2. VGA2USB: VGA2USB for video device. *(2)*
 	3. Ambient Mic: Firewire camera (or a separate external ambient mic if available).
-3. Set the session date and session information in the Session Date and Session Name layers, respectively.
-Double check for typos!
+3. Set the session date and session information by selecting on the Session Date and Session Name layers, respectively, and editing the content text.
-4. Set all required lower thirds.
-Double check for typos!
+4. Set all required lower thirds by selecting the Lower Third layer and then selecting each individual lower third setting.
+In the settings pane under Content, set the Title and Subtitle.
-5. Configure the Presenter layer to use either the Presenter on Left or Presenter on Right preset.
+5. Select the Presenter layer.
+In the settings pane under Content, set Position to either Left or Right depending on where the speaker will be standing relative to the projection screen.
-6. Click the headphones icon in the upper right to enable playthrough through headphones for monitoring audio output.
+6. Click the headphones icon (upper right corner of Boinx) to enable playthrough through headphones for monitoring audio output.

 *(1)* If you are receiving low audio levels from the lapel mic, go into the Sound preferences pane in OS X's System Preferences to adjust the input volume for the line-in input.